-Best shrubs for the front of the house – 10 pretty ideas
+Best shrubs for the front of the house – 10 plants to grow for color and fragrance

-These shrubs for the front of the house will create a charming and warm welcome to your home
+These shrubs for the front of the house will create an impactful and warm welcome to your home

 Planting one of the best shrubs for the front of the house in your front yard will imbue the entrance to your home with character and personality, creating structure, a refuge for wildlife and a frame for your front porch.

-Introducing greenery and foliage to your front yard ideas will increase the curb appeal, while adding flowering shrubs will bring with them beauty and fragrance in equal measure.
-When planted in the right location, the right shrubs for the front of the house can also be used to provide privacy, block unsightly views and reduce noise pollution – so working them into your front yard landscaping ideas is a must.
+When planted in the right location, these shrubs for the front of the house can provide privacy, block unsightly views and reduce noise pollution – so working them into your front yard landscaping ideas is a good idea.

 ‘When choosing a shrub for your front yard – pay more attention to your local hardiness zone than anything else.
 Your hardiness zone determines which shrubs will survive and thrive in your front yard,’ says Elle Meager, founder and CEO of Outdoor Happens.